namkeeheon/Website/site/content/_index.md

 image: /img/intro.jpg
 blurb:
   heading: Welcome
-  text: >-
-    Keeheon is an avid performer, teacher, and conductor residing in Nashville, Tennessee.
+  text: Keeheon is an avid performer and teaching artist residing in New York City.
 ---